-It is vital that students continue to engage with their learning during school closure to maximise the learning opportunities during this period and to minimise any gaps in their learning..
+It is vital that students continue to engage with their learning during school closure or periods of isolation to maximise the learning opportunities during this period and to minimise any gaps in their learning.

 Since 23 March 2020 we have worked hard to develop a wide range of approaches to remote learning which are known to be best practice and follow the guidance from the Department for Education and the Education Endowment Fund.
 We have also increased our investment in technology to facilitate the delivery of the highest quality of remote education.